 The full time staff and student assistants set up and solve problems with diverse technology (from computers, smart lecterns, lecture capture technology, personal response systems to projectors and LCD panels) in classrooms throughout the main campus.

-During the 2014 academic year, CETS provided technology and media to over 157,667 classes in 10 classroom buildings.
+During the 2019-2020 academic year, CETS provided technology and media to over 157,039 classes in 12 classroom buildings as well as other spaces.

 As technology has come to play a greater role in our culture, its use in education has increased at Georgetown University.
 From document cameras to network interactive computer classrooms and video conferencing, CETS provides a wide range of educational technology services.